Random Boolean function generation

 n = 3

-f = boolforge.random_function(n)
+f = bf.random_function(n)

-boolforge.display_truth_table(f, labels="f_random_non_degenerate")
+bf.display_truth_table(f, labels="f_random_non_degenerate")

 print("Is f degenerate?", f.is_degenerate())

-print("Activities of f:", f.get_activities(EXACT=True))
+print("Activities of f:", f.get_activities(exact=True))

 print("Edge effectiveness of f:", f.get_edge_effectiveness())